Malú G. Tansey: Chronic inflammation and neurodegeneration

 Tansey is a pioneer in the exploration of how chronic inflammation predisposes and perpetuates neurological disease.
 Contrary to previous reports, the immune system does exist in the central nervous system, and the major orchestrators of this immune response are the innate immune cells of the brain called microglia.
 Short term activation of inflammation in the brain is present in disease, injury, or infection, and is useful in response to disease states, but if this inflammation is prolonged, it can lead to neuronal death.
 Tansey has helped to educate the field on the concept of acute versus chronic brain inflammation, the purposes and roles of this inflammation, and its relation to chronic neurological diseases.
 She emphasizes that microglia lie at a convergence point where stimuli can impact microglial activation and thus lead to aberrant brain inflammation and neuronal death in this way.
 Tansey showed that the microglial GTPase RGS10 might play a protective role in a chronic inflammatory environment.
 When RGS10 was knocked out in mice with chronic systemic inflammation, it led to overproduction of proinflammatory cytokines by microglia and death of dopaminergic neurons.
 Since removal of RGS10 in dopaminergic neurons also made them more sensitive to the proinflammatory cytokines released by microglia, Tansey proposed RGS10 as a therapeutic target for PD.

 Tansey also explores the role of gene-environment interactions, or epigenetic mechanisms in neurodegenerative disease pathology and chronic inflammation.
-She probed how diet effects immune infiltration into the brain since previous studies had showed that it might lead to compromised blood brain barrier function and increased immune cell infiltration into the CNS.
+She probed how diet effects immune infiltration into the brain since previous studies had shown that it might lead to compromised blood brain barrier function and increased immune cell infiltration into the CNS.
 Conversely, her findings showed that high fat high fructose diets did not increase peripheral trafficking of immune cells into the CNS.
 Tansey also explored the sex-specific effects of stress on neuro-immune reactivity and found that early life chronic stress led to increased neuro-immune reactivity but via different mechanisms in male versus female rats.